joanna-miller/state_park_api/README.md

 * Navigate to top level of the directory with command `$ cd state_park_api`
 * To install bundler for managing gems run command `$ gem install bundler`
 * To install gems into the project run command `$ bundle install`
-* To install dependencies with webpacker, run command `$ rails webpacker:install`
+* To install dependencies with webpacker, run command `$ bundle exec rails webpacker:install`
 * Launch PostgreSQL to run a persistent database management server with command `$ postgres`
 * To recreate database, run command `$ rake db:setup`
 * To run tests using rspec, run command `$ rspec`
+* To generate Swagger Documentation, run command `$ rake swagger:docs`
-* To run a live server, from the root level of the project directory in your terminal, run command `$ rails server`
+* To run a live server, run command `$ rails server`
-* To interact with application, navigate to http://localhost:3000/ in a web browser.
+* To live demo API calls, navigate to http://localhost:3000/ in a web browser.
 * Exit live server, press Ctrl+C in your terminal

 ---